rawhide-kobayashi/ryzen-pbo-vid-sync/README.md

+# ALERT ALERT ALERT THE RELEASE IS BROKEN
+For the current release to work, you must edit the two y-cruncher config files to fit the number of cores in your system.

+Go to the y-cruncher folder in your download directory and open test_bkt_forever.cfg and test_bbp_forever.cfg.

+Edit `LogicalCores : ["0-31"]` to `LogicalCores : ["0-15"]`, or `23`, or `11`, or even `7`, depending on how many cores you have, or if you have SMT on or off.

 # Ryzen PBO VID Synchronizer
 An easy to use, no-frills tool for quickly synchronizing your VID in a multithreaded workload via PBO offsets on AMD Ryzen CPUs.
 If you are a normal person, with conventional, ambient cooling, this tool will get you >90% of the way towards your maximum possible, stable performance, in under an hour, hands-free.